Growli

 Aloe barbadensis

 Aloe vera is a sun-loving succulent from the Arabian peninsula with thick gel-filled leaves.
 It thrives on bright light, sparse watering, and gritty soil.
 The leaf gel is traditionally used for minor skin care, but consult a clinician for any medical use.
-Mildly toxic to pets.
+Toxic to pets.

 Cast iron plant